Aims and Scope

 Disclose any potential conflicts of interest.

 Provide information about financial support, including the source and number of grants, for each author.
+If funding was not available for the research submitted to the journal, this section could be skipped.

 The list of references should be numbered consecutively according to the first time mentioned within the article.
 The reference list should be limited to only those citations essential to the presentation.
 Before submission of the manuscript, authors should verify the accuracy of all references and check that all references have been cited in the text.